COVID digest: Vaccine mandate no longer necessary — EU commissioner | DW | 13.02.2022

 Here are the latest major developments on coronavirus from around the world:

-Iceland's Prime Minister Katrin Jakobsdottir has tested positive for COVID-19, she announced on Facebook on Saturday.
+Prime Minister Katrin Jakobsdottir of Iceland has tested positive for COVID-19, she announced on Facebook on Saturday.

 "My youngest son tested positive for COVID-19 on February 1," the prime minister said.
 "Since then, another member of our household has also contracted the virus, so it was no great surprise when I tested positive last night."